Web Links to other Meditation Centres, Buddhist organisations, information etc:

-- Bristol Insight Meditation Group also run day-long retreats and a weekly sitting group.
+- Bristol Insight Meditation Group also run day-long retreats and a weekly meditation group.

-- Sheffield Insight Meditation Group - retreats run by Gaia House teachers, Sangha Days and bi-weekly sitting groups
+- Sheffield Insight Meditation Group - retreats run by Gaia House teachers, Sangha Days and fortnightly meditation groups

 - The Satipanya Buddhist Trust run retreats in Powys, Wales, in the Mahasi tradition of Theravadan Buddhism.

 - Amaravati Buddhist monastery in Hertfordshire follows the Thai Forest tradition of Buddhism.

 - Chithurst monastery in West Sussex – a branch monastery of Amaravati.

 - Moulin de Chaves Meditation Centre in South-West France.

 - Solitary Meditation Retreats in Portugal.

 - Nirodha organises a meditation group and insight meditation retreats in Helsinki, Finland.